This blog post is not titled “How to Price Your Art.”

 Pricing is a very personal decision.
 Every artist’s work is unique, and there is no one right way of approaching it.
 However you go about it, strive for opportunities that help build familiarity with and confidence in your work, and adjust your prices and your practices to grow your artwork’s footprint on the world.

-Many thanks to Aedan Roberts, Kaysha Siemens, Michael C. Hayes, Rain Delmar, Phil Li, David Scherban, Shawn Hendricks, and Susan Schwartz for generously sharing your experiences and wisdom, and to all the other folks who briefly weighed in throughout the week of IX!
+Many thanks to Aedan Roberts, Kaysha Siemens, Michael C. Hayes, Rain Delmar, Phil Li, David Scherban, Shawn Hendricks, and Susan Shwartz for generously sharing your experiences and wisdom, and to all the other folks who briefly weighed in throughout the week of IX!